How to Prepare

 Tent, sleeping pad, pillow and sleeping bag/bedding.
 Bring extra blankets as temperatures can drop significantly at night.

 Bath towel, washcloth, and personal toiletries.
-We have unscented shampoo, conditioner, body wash and lotion available for campers in the bathhouse.
+We have unscented shampoo, conditioner, body wash and lotion available for campers in the Bath House.

-A battery-operated clock or wristwatch with an alarm
+A battery-operated clock or wristwatch with an alarm.

 -